 I earned a BA in Broadcast Communications, met my would-be husband, and moved to Houston where he was finishing up at the Maritime Academy.

-And so I part from my homeland, my sweet relatives, sister #3 and her family, and all things familiar, not to return for 25 years.
+And so I part from my homeland, my sweet relatives, my beloved sister and her family, and all things familiar, not to return for 25 years.